 - Position Aircraft (on ground) Displays a dialog allowing you to position the aircraft on the runway of any installed airport.
 You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft (in air) Displays a dialog allowing you to position the aircraft at an arbitrary point in the air.
 You must select a known ground point, e.g. an airport, VOR, long/lat coordinates, and a position relative to that point, e.g distance, direction, altitude.
 You can also set your initial speed and heading.
 This is useful for practising approaches. - Select Airport from List This allows you to select an airport without knowing its ICAO code.
 You can search amongst all the airports that you have installed.
 Clicking Apply will place you at that airport on a runway appropriate for the current wind. - Random Attitude Sets the aircraft with a random heading, speed and attitude.
 Useful for practising recovery from unusual attitudes. - Tower position Displays a dialog allowing you to change the airport tower used for the Tower View and Tower View Look From. - Autopilot This menu is only available for aircraft that have the default autopilot configured.
 Other aircraft may have their own autopilot which is configured through the panel. - Autopilot Settings Displays a dialog allowing you to set the aircraft autopilot.
-You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS.

-- Route Manager Edit the route (waypoint) list for the autopilot.
+You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS. - Route Manager Edit the route (waypoint) list for the autopilot.
 Waypoints can be airports or fixes.
-The heading, distance and time to the current waypoint is displayed in the HUD. - Pop Waypoint Pops the top waypoint from the route list. - Clear Route Clears current route. - Set Lat/Lon Format Toggles the HUD Latitude/Longitude format between decimal minutes and seconds. - Environment - Weather Scenario Displays a dialog showing the current weather reported by the closest weather station (usually an airport) as a METAR.
+The heading, distance and time to the current waypoint is displayed in the HUD.

+- Pop Waypoint Pops the top waypoint from the route list. - Clear Route Clears current route. - Set Lat/Lon Format Toggles the HUD Latitude/Longitude format between decimal minutes and seconds. - Environment - Weather Scenario Displays a dialog showing the current weather reported by the closest weather station (usually an airport) as a METAR.
 You can change the weather scenario between Fair Weather (clear skies, few clouds, little wind), a Thunderstorm (clouds, rain, lightning), the current METAR, or none. - Weather Conditions Displays a dialog allowing you to set the wind direction, wind speed, turbulence, visibility, temperature, dew point, barometer setting at various altitudes. - Clouds Displays a dialog allowing you to set the cloud types, elevations and thicknesses.
-Note that this affects 2D clouds only.
-3D clouds (if enabled) are configured through the Rendering Options menu. - Time Settings Displays a dialog allowing you to set the current time in the simulator, speed up the simulation, and change the rate at which time passes in the simulator.
-Also displays UTC and local time. - Rain/Snow Settings Displays a dialog allowing you to configure how rain and snow is displayed. - Equipment - Fuel and Payload For aircraft that support it, allows you to set the fuel and levels and current payload within the aircraft. - Radio Settings Displays a dialog allowing you to set the frequencies and radials being used by the radios and navigational equipment. - GPS Settings Displays a dialog allowing you to set waypoints and view course information for the GPS. - Instrument Settings Displays a dialog allowing you to set the altimeter pressure and Heading Indicator offset. - System Failures Displays a dialog allowing you to fail various aircraft systems, such as the vacuum. - Instrument Failures Displays a dialog allowing you to fail specific aircraft instruments.
+Note that to force a refresh of the 3D clouds, you will need to disable and then re-enable the 3D clouds in the Rendering Options menu. - Time Settings Displays a dialog allowing you to set the current time in the simulator, speed up the simulation, and change the rate at which time passes in the simulator.
+Also displays UTC and local time. - Rain/Snow Settings Displays a dialog allowing you to configure how rain and snow is displayed. - Wildfire Settings Displays a dialog allowing you to configure if aircraft crashes create realistic wildfires that spread (and can be put out using a water bomber).